India attaches importance to Myanmar's cooperation against insurgent groups: PM Modi to Suu Kyi

 According to security agencies, there were over 50 camps of insurgent groups from the north-east in Myanmar till last year.

-In June 2015, the Indian Army had carried out an operation against NSCN(K) militants in areas near the Indo-Myanmar border, days after militants killed 18 armymen in Manipur.
+In June 2015, the Indian Army carried out an operation against NSCN (K) militants in areas near the Indo-Myanmar border, days after militants killed 18 armymen in Manipur.

-In the talks, Modi also emphasised that the speedy, safe and sustainable return of the displaced people from Bangladesh to their homes in the Rakhine State was in the interests of the region, the displaced persons, and all three neighbouring countries -- India, Bangladesh and Myanmar, the Ministry of External Affairs said.

 An estimated 7,00,000 Rohingya Muslims have fled Myanmar's Rakhine State since 2017 after large-scale violence following a military crackdown.
 The exodus of refugees in large numbers has resulted in a major crisis in neighbouring Bangladesh.